 Josh is an Illustrator and visual artist from county Antrim in Northern Ireland.
 Josh graduated from Graphic Design and Illustration in July 2018.
 His work was chosen by the Royal Ulster Academy of Arts for the 137th annual exhibition in the Ulster Museum which ran from October to January 2019.

-Taking inspiration from the environment and nature and growing up around the north-coast of Ireland Joshua explains that it’s hard not to be influenced by the beautiful scenery it has to offer.
+Taking inspiration from the environment and nature and growing up around the north-coast of Northern Ireland Joshua explains that it’s hard not to be influenced by the beautiful scenery it has to offer.
 From the Giant’s Causeway to the Mourne mountains he’s there on-location reporting the scenes.

 We are (young creatives) working towards a better world for our future and I believe one of the best ways to do this is through creative power.
 I want my work to be a catalyst for various cultural, political, social and environmental issues, creating awareness for global warming, mental health, LGBTQ, and wildlife, to name a few.
 I am incredibly lucky that we as artist’s can facilitate and explore these themes in the 21st century.

 What are you currently reading, listening to, looking at or watching to inspire your work?

 Currently, I’m reading and listening to a lot of material about climate change, in particular, the effects it has on arctic wildlife.
 A regular listen of mine is a Spotify podcast, ‘A Sustainable Mind’.
 A fruitful discussion for the earth-conscious individual.
 Also, I am constantly looking at what other illustrators and artists are producing and working on.
 It’s helpful to see what kind of work is circulating for what type of organisations.
 Additionally, while also doing my own research and reading on the subject, recently I have linked up with a law student to deepen my knowledge about environmental and animal rights.
 I’m hoping this inspires new directions in my work.